Red Carpet Report: $400,000 Valentine’s Day gift, ‘Splash,’ Melody Sweets, Tao Group, El Dorado Cantina, Du-Par’s

 Many of our valley restaurants offer 25 percent discounts to mark special occasions, but chef Paco Cortes of El Dorado Cantina is doubling the offer to 50 percent Feb.
 13 from 12 a.m. to 12 p.m.
 Diners for the 24 hours will get their food and drinks at half price in the restaurant’s “Feeding the Local Love” special.
 Go celebrate a day earlier than planned.

-And in late-breaking news today, longtime Downtown staple Du-Par’s closes at midnight, so it’s the final seven hours.
+And in late-breaking news Tuesday, longtime Downtown staple Du-Par’s closed at midnight.
 Click here for tips on Tonight and Tomorrow in Las Vegas.